Think managing money is scary? Technology can give you courage — or at least peace of mind.

 Americans would rather weigh 300 pounds than be $300 in debt.
 Money fears are real.

-That’s our takeaway from a study personal finance site GoBankingRates just put out, showing two-thirds of Americans’ biggest fear is related to money.
+That’s our takeaway from a 2014 study by personal finance site GOBankingRates, showing two-thirds of Americans’ biggest fear is related to money.
 The results show we worry more about going into debt and living paycheck to paycheck than we do about spiders or dying.

 If you’d rather have Death knock on your door than Uncle Sam, it’s time for a little perspective – and some new tech to make money less scary.